 "Price is key.
 If the model doesn’t see any value, then I will not be betting, it is as simple as that.
 I strongly believe in not forcing bets.
 I love the quote: the best bet you make is the one that you never make"

 *Winning Edge Investments would like to point out that unlike our other services, the results stated between 2017-2019 are based on previous model output, not publicly verifiable results to paying members.
-However the 2020 results sent to paying members EXCEEDED the 2017-2019 results, making +72 units profit at 18% POT.
+HOWEVER the 2020 results sent to paying members and publicly verifiable EXCEEDED the 2017-2019 results, making +72 units profit at 18% POT.

 "I bet straight away.
 More often than not the line closes in the direction that I bet (beating the closing line value is clearly a positive indicator for the model)."